margoliashlab/open-ephys-install-instructions/README.md

 Now you can install the libraries themselves.
 For the version of the Open Ephys GUI current at the time of this writing, you need version 3 of the ZeroMQ API.
 This is specified in the command below:

     sudo apt-get install libzmq3-dbg libzmq3-dev libzmq3

+### Wheezy (Debian 7) and libc
+If you get an error about the libc version being too old in the repositories, you can do a partial upgrade to Jessie (Debian 8).
+Do this by editing `/etc/apt/sources.list` and replacing all instances of `wheezy` with jessie.
+Then `sudo apt-get update` and `sudo apt-get upgrade`.

 ## Install the HDF5 library